CHA/PA Program Prerequisites

 3. A Baccalaureate degree from an accredited institution is required to be completed prior to matriculation to the program.
 Applicants from all academic disciplines are welcome to apply, provided they meet the prerequisite course requirements.

 4. The General GRE exam is required for all applicants.
 The GRE must be taken within the last 5 years.
-If you have a graduate level degree, you may request a waiver on the 5 year time limit.
-Please submit official GRE Scores to the University of Colorado Denver, institution code 4875 (we do not have a separate department code).
+If you have a graduate level degree, you may submit scores older than 5 years.
+Submit GRE scores to the Univ of Colorado Phys Asst CASPA code 3722.
+Only scores sent to this GRE code will be accepted.

 Note: Health care experience is not required.

 All prerequisite courses must have a grade of "C" or higher to be accepted.

 Pass/Fail courses, Advanced Placement credit (AP), or International Baccalaureate (IB) credit are not accepted to fulfill the prerequisite course requirements.